 Gov. Edwards Announces 75-Job ATV Project For Shreveport

-BATON ROUGE, La. — On Thursday, March 1, Gov. John Bel Edwards and SuperATV Owner and President Harold Hunt announced the company will invest $4.35 million to develop a manufacturing and distribution facility in Shreveport.
+BATON ROUGE, La. — Today, Gov. John Bel Edwards and SuperATV Owner and President Harold Hunt announced the company will invest $4.35 million to develop a manufacturing and distribution facility in Shreveport.
 A family-owned company, SuperATV specializes in aftermarket parts for a variety of all-terrain vehicles.
-The announcement was shared by Louisiana Economic Development (LED).

 SuperATV will create 75 new direct jobs with an average annual salary of $40,000, plus benefits.
 Louisiana Economic Development estimates the project will result in 42 new indirect jobs, for a total of 117 new jobs in Caddo Parish and the Northwest Region.

 “SuperATV is an exciting addition to our roster of quality manufacturers,” Gov. Edwards said.
 “Louisiana has an outstanding tradition of growing desirable manufacturing jobs, and the federal government has cited Louisiana’s manufacturing workforce as the nation’s most productive.
 We are happy to welcome this new manufacturing and distribution center to Shreveport as we continue to expand and diversify the economy throughout our state.”

 The Shreveport site will be the company’s first expansion beyond its headquarters location in Madison, Indiana.
 Since Hunt launched SuperATV from his garage several years ago, it has grown to nearly 500,000 square feet of manufacturing and warehouse space.
 The company manufactures and distributes a variety of all-terrain vehicle parts under brand names such as Assassinator Tires, Gear Driven Performance and Rhino Axles.